Skip to main content

 • Keep Copilot active during the pilot.

-• Do not cancel plans or revoke seats until the test matrix passes.
+• Don't cancel plans or revoke seats until the validation checklist passes.

 • Keep .github/copilot-instructions.md, .github/instructions/**, and .github/agents/** until the Kilo equivalents are validated.